pranavj1001/JSLibraryGreeter/README.md

 The library generates formal and informal greetings when it gets a first and last name.

-It supports multiple languages (currently only two (en,es)) More will be added soon.
+It supports multiple languages (currently four (en, es, fr, ge)) More will be added soon.

 It can be reused.
 It is user-friendly.
 It supports jQuery.